 The bill would prohibit AI chatbot companies from falsely indicating they hold professional licenses and from implying their outputs have been reviewed by a licensed professional.
 The FTC would issue compliance guidance.
 "No family should have to worry that a chatbot claiming to be a therapist might lead their child into harm's way," said Mullin.
 Seven House cosponsors signed on.

 The problem being addressed here — an app that tells vulnerable users it is a licensed mental health professional, complete with fake credentials — apparently required an act of Congress to define as wrong.
+The bill is one of many institutions now scrambling to catch up with how fast AI became people's confidant.